Dangerous Goods Regulations are Heating Up – Clarifying Lithium Batteries

 One of our most frequently asked queries is whether we can send lithium batteries.
 Did you know lithium batteries are classed as Dangerous Goods?
 You would be hard pressed to find many logistics companies who will transport these due to the potential shipping risks involved.
 If you’re sending devices overseas or around New Zealand which are powered by a Lithium Battery you had better read on.

 The aviation industry governs stringent international regulations for the shipping of Lithium Batteries and they have upped the ante on potentially dangerous freight – the airlines have tightened up on what cargo they will ship to help prevent any serious safety issues involving shipping dangerous goods.
-Pack & Send is one of the few freight companies that can ship Lithium Battery devices.
+PACK & SEND is one of the few freight companies that can ship Lithium Battery devices over 100 watts in certain transportation devices such as eBikes.
+Contact your PACK & SEND service centre for more information on this.

 Why is sending a Lithium battery containing item potentially hazardous?